skiptools/skipapp-hello-fuse/README.md

 # HelloSkipFuse

 This is a [Skip](https://skip.tools) dual-platform app project.
-It builds a native app for both iOS and Android.
+It builds a native app for both iOS and Android using compiled Swift and SwiftUI.

 ## Building